-Non Traditional students' motivations for going back to school vary.
+Adult students’ motivations for going back to school vary.
 Some are seeking to enhance a new skill set for career advancement.
 Others want to find a job in a new industry.
-And a few - usually older adults - are studying exclusively for personal enrichment.
-Many nontraditional students majoring in psychology are looking to advance their careers by earning a new degree that provides knowledge and skills in the broad understanding of human behavior.
+And a few – usually retired older adults – are studying exclusively for personal enrichment.
+Many adult students majoring in psychology are looking to advance their careers by earning a new degree that provides knowledge and skills in the broad understanding of human behavior.

 A study by the American Psychological Association (APA) found that younger students welcome the expertise and applied knowledge that their nontraditional peers bring to class.
 Furthermore, most adult students have developed effective stress management and coping mechanisms that help them show resilience in their studies.
 Still, financial aid can be a special challenge for students who shoulder the burden of caring for a household without parental support.

 Since many older students focus clearly on their goals, however, returning to school for a psychology degree can offer real career benefits.
 Not only do practicing counselors and psychologists work in a fast-growing field with salaries that exceed the national average, but a psychology major is useful in any occupation requiring research skills and predictive knowledge of human behavior.
-This guide gives a broad overview of credit transfers, prior learning, online degrees, and financial aid for students returning to school.
+Explore credit transfers, prior learning, online degrees, and financial aid for students returning to school.

 Benefits of Going Back to School for Psychology

 A psychology degree equips graduates with marketable skills in the field of psychology and increases their chances of securing a well-paid position in a related field.
 Earning a psychology degree enables students to conduct experiments on the reasons people think and behave the way they do.
-According to the U.S. Bureau of Labor Statistics, industrial-organizational psychologists with a bachelor's degree earn a median salary of about $96,270 per year, far more than the salary psychology majors with only an associate degree can earn.
+According to the APA, psychologists with a bachelor’s degree earn a median salary of about $50,000 per year.
+Graduates with a master’s in psychology earn a median salary of $60,000.
 In addition, employers prefer students who return to college for a degree in psychology thanks to their research skills and understanding of human behavior.

 Psychology students enjoy plenty of specialization options, such as child development, criminal justice, and mental health counseling.
 Moreover, a professional with a bachelor’s degree in psychology has other career options in occupations and industries apart from being a psychologist.
 Market analysis, human resources, and religious work all require a psychology major’s skills.
 Not everything in psychology is about the study of theories or research methodology.
 A major hidden advantage of a bachelor’s degree in psychology is acquiring soft skills on how to think and communicate.
 Holding a master’s degree or doctorate opens up additional opportunities to practice as a therapist, social worker, or clinical psychologist.